 Generally speaking, pontoon boats are incredibly safe.
 They perform best in calm inshore waterways and lakes and protected off-shore or inter-coastal areas like bays or coves.

-However, in the unfortunate circumstances of storms and rough waters, pontoon boats can get a bit risky.
+However, pontoon boats can be a bit risky in storms and rough waters.
 Despite that, with adequate handling and common sense, you can get back to safety on these recreational boats.

 What Makes Pontoon Boats Safe?

-The design of the Pontoon boat is what adds to its safety and stability.
-With two hulls and a flat boating surface, they can sit on the waves rather than in them.
-These features make them safer than other v-hull and single-hulled ships.
+The design of the Pontoon boat adds to its safety and stability.
+With two hulls and a flat boating surface, it can sit on the waves rather than in them, making it safer than other V-hull and single-hulled ships.

-Hence, among the recreational boats out there, pontoons are generally the safer option.
+Hence, pontoons are generally the safer option among recreational boats.
 And if your boat is a tritoon (with three hulls instead of two), that’s even better!

 Tips to Stay Safe With Your Pontoon Boats